Strategyproof Learning: Building Trustworthy User-Generated Datasets: Introduction

+Unfortunately, today's state-of-the-art algorithms strongly incentivize and are extremely vulnerable to such strategic manipulations.
+In fact, it was shown by \cite{equivalence_data_gradient} that classical personalized federated learning algorithms like \cite{DinhTN20,HanzelyHHR20} can be arbitrarily manipulable by a single strategic user, through the injection of a surprisingly small amount of poisonous data.
+In particular, such a user would be incentivized to construct an attack model, and to provide data labeled with this attack model rather than with the user's preferred model.
+Assuming most users behaving strategically, the data thereby collected would inevitably be hopelessly untrustworthy: any algorithm trained with such data could be dangerously manipulated and weaponized by malicious data providers.

+In this paper, we ask whether an algorithm can achieve performant (personalized) learning, while incentivizing users' honest data generation and reporting.
+In the parlance of social choice theory, such an algorithm is called \emph{strategyproof}.

-In order to pose and address the question in a precise manner, we propose \system{}\footnote{The Licchavis were a clan in Ancient India, and are credited for their early form of proto-democracy.}, a relatively simple but general learning framework, based on a careful design of the underlying loss function.
+To pose and address the question in a precise manner, we propose a new and rigorous definition of strategyproofness in the context of learning from user-generated data.
+We then introduce \licchavi{}\footnote{The Licchavis were a clan in Ancient India, and are credited for their early form of proto-democracy.}, a relatively simple, yet general, learning framework, based on a careful design of the underlying loss function.
 We assume that users generate data by labeling them.
 Equivalently, this can be regarded as users being given queries, and providing answers to these queries.
-Such answers can be given honestly, based on some hidden true parameter, or they can be given strategically to bias other users' learned parameters. \system{} then leverages users' data to perform both common and personalized learning, by penalizing the discrepancy between the common model and users' models.
+Such answers can be given honestly, using the user's implicit preferred model, or can be given strategically to bias the global model, or other users' learned models. \licchavi{} then leverages users' data to perform both global and personalized learning, by penalizing the discrepancy between the global model and users' models.
 This essentially captures the trade-off, for each user, between fitting other users' data and model personalization.
+Critically, we use a \emph{coordinate-wise pseudo-Huber} penalization, which allows to derive strategyproofness guarantees.